Carath/files_utilities/Linux_settings.md

 Note: the last two commands need increments/decrements of at least 3%, since pactl (version 13.99.1) is bugged and prevents volumes of 98%, 99%, 101% and 102% to be ever reached, resulting in the volume being stuck to 100% !

-N.B: on a laptop, one can use fn + S to take a screenshot.
+N.B: on some laptops, one can use fn + S to take a screenshot.

 ## Console transparency